cogment/cogment-doc/docs/reference/cli/directory/directory-client.md

 ### `directory_endpoint`

-The grpc protocol endpoint where to find the Directory.
+Cogment endpoint of the directory service.
+It must be a [gRPC endpoint](../../parameters.md#grpc-scheme).

 Can be specified as:

--   a command line option, e.g. `--directory_endpoint`,
+-   a command line option, e.g. `--directory_endpoint=grpc://foo:9005`,
--   an environment variable, e.g. `COGMENT_DIRECTORY_ENDPOINT`,
+-   an environment variable, e.g. `COGMENT_DIRECTORY_ENDPOINT=grpc://foo:9005`,
 -   its default value is "grpc://localhost:9005" (which is the default when running `cogment services directory` locally).

 ### `directory_authentication_token`

-The authentication token for the service(s) in the Directory.
+Authentication token for services registered in the Directory.
+It is recorded in the Directory when registering a service.
+And a matching token must be provided to inquire for the service.
+An empty token is the same as no token.

 Can be specified as:

--   a command line option, e.g. `--directory_authentication_token`,
+-   a command line option, e.g. `--directory_authentication_token=GH670ploT`,
--   an environment variable, e.g. `COGMENT_DIRECTORY_AUTHENTICATION_TOKEN`,
+-   an environment variable, e.g. `COGMENT_DIRECTORY_AUTHENTICATION_TOKEN=GH670ploT`,
--   empty default value ("").
+-   it has no default value.

 ## Directory Client Register